hiero-ledger/hiero-json-rpc-relay/docs/testing-guide.md

 import pino from 'pino';
 import { overrideEnvsInMochaDescribe, useInMemoryRedisServer, withOverriddenEnvsInMochaTest } from './helpers';

-import { CacheService } from './cache-service';
+import type { ICacheClient } from './cache-client';
-import { CacheClientFactory } from './cacheClientFactory';
+import { CacheClientFactory } from './cache-client-factory';

 chai.use(chaiAsPromised);